 – Physical fitness of school children, and more.

-There are high-powered sports committees set up who scout for the talented players across these verticals and offer annual financial assistance of INR 5 lakh per annum for 8 years.
+There are high-powered sports committees set up that scout for talented players across these verticals and offer annual financial assistance of INR 5 lakh per annum for 8 years.

 One of the biggest beneficiaries of the Sports budget in India this year has been Khelo India.
-The budget stands at INR 974 crore, a sustainable increase from previous years, to reach grassroot level and scout for the best of the talent while encouraging sports across India to build a sporting nation known for its talent globally.
+The budget stands at INR 974 crore, a sustainable increase from previous years, to reach the grassroots level and scout for the best talent while encouraging sports across India to build a sporting nation known for its talent globally.